Ojself/remy/README.md

 # Disclaimer

-**This website was made as a minor prank towards our beloved students, Rémy and Eddie** **Don't use this before checking app.js**
+**This website was made as a minor prank towards our beloved students**

+**Don't use this before checking app.js**

 [Website](https://ojself.github.io/remy/)